hojelse/fcdm/natural_deduction/README.md

 Assignments and answers

 ### Natural deduction

+Synonyms for deduct: infer, derive

 > In logic and proof theory, natural deduction is a kind of proof calculus in which logical reasoning is expressed by inference rules closely related to the "natural" way of reasoning.
 This contrasts with Hilbert-style systems, which instead use axioms as much as possible to express the logical laws of deductive reasoning.
 [Wikipedia](https://en.wikipedia.org/wiki/Natural_deduction)

 ### Propositional logic

 *Proposition* a statement proposing an idea that can be true or false.

+Synonyms for proposition: premise

 Letters (e.g. A, B, C) are used as abstract placeholders for concrete propositions (e.g. "it's snowing", "a dog is an animal", "the moon is made of cheese")